pnp/teams-dev-samples/samples/msgext-msg-forwarder/README.md

 As we are using Graph API and SSO, we need to setup new Azure AD app registration.

 * To create a new Azure AD App registration with SSO refer this [link](https://pnp.github.io/generator-teams/tutorials/build-a-tab-with-sso-support/#set-up-your-azure-ad-application)
 * For making graph call using Microsoft Graph Toolkit with SSO, we would need to do addtional steps in Azure AD app to make sure Graph API token is retrieved and we get required constent and permissoins.
 You can refer this [link](https://blog.mastykarz.nl/securely-connect-microsoft-graph-teams-tabs-sso/) from Waldek on same to understand the concept.
-Please note that the code is already implemented in this solution. so you need to just do configuraiton in Azure AD app registration
+Please note that the code is already implemented in this solution. so you need to just do configuration in Azure AD app registration.

 ![picture of the app in action](assets/enableimplicitflow.png)